Why have hospitals been added under the legislation?

 The hospital will reply to your request in the way that you have specify on your form.
 If access is granted, you will be informed when and how access to the records will be given.
 If you are denied access to all or some of the requested records, you will be advised of the specific FIPPA exemptions on which the refusal is based and the reason that this exemption applies.
 You will be notified of the information by a member of the privacy and access office who can answer questions about the refusal.
 You will also be informed of your right to complain to the Information and Privacy Commission about the refusal.

 When an exemption to disclosure applies to part(s) of the record, this information will not be disclosed.
 However, the remainder of the document will be provided to you.
 A blank space or a heavy black line and a FIPPA section number for the applicable exemption to access will appear in place of the severed information on the copy of the record provided to you.
-For more information please click here.
+Please click here for more information on excluded and exempt records.

 What can I do if I am not satisfied with the response?